-We've automated most of the common administrative tasks associated with provisioning, configuring and monitoring a data warehouse.
+Amazon Redshift’s data warehouse architecture allows yout to automate most of the common administrative tasks associated with provisioning, configuring and monitoring a cloud data warehouse.
 Backups to Amazon S3 are continuous, incremental and automatic.
 Restores are fast; you can start querying in minutes while your data is spooled down in the background.
 Enabling disaster recovery across regions takes just a few clicks.

 Security is built-in.
 You can encrypt data at rest and in transit using hardware-accelerated AES-256 and SSL, isolate your clusters using Amazon VPC and even manage your keys using hardware security modules (HSMs).
 All API calls, connection attempts, queries and changes to the cluster are logged and auditable.